42 Creative Book Report Ideas for Students

 Responding to what you read is an important literacy skill.
 Reading about other people’s experiences and perspectives helps kids learn about the world.
 And although students don’t need to dive deeply into every single book they read, occasionally digging into characters, settings, and themes can help them learn to look beyond the prose.
 Here are 42 creative book report ideas designed to make reading more meaningful for kids.

-This clever activity is basically a shape poem made up of words, phrases, and whole sentences found in the books students read.
-The words come together to create an image that represents something from the story.
+This clever activity is basically a ‘shape poem’ made from words, phrases and whole sentences found in whatever the student is reading.
+The words are laid out to create an image that represents something from the story.
+For example, if a student is reading a fairy tale about a princess, they may create a found poem using words from the story in the shape of a castle.

 2. Graphic Novel

-Have your students place themselves in the shoes of one of the characters from their book and write a first-person diary entry of a critical moment from the story.
-Ask them to choose a moment in the story where the character has plenty of interaction and emotion to share in a diary entry.
+Ask your students to place themselves in the shoes of one of their book’s characters and write a first-person diary entry from their perspective.
+Ask them to choose a critical moment in the story with plenty of interaction and emotion to talk about.

 5. Pizza Box Book Report

 If you’re looking for creative book report ideas that use upcycled materials, try this one using a pizza box.
 It works well for both nonfiction and fiction book reports.
-The top lid provides a picture of the book cover.
-Each wedge of the pizza pie tells part of the story.
+On the inside of the top lid, students draw their book’s cover.
+On the bottom, they draw a circle and divide it into pizza slices.
+On each wedge, they tell a part of the story.

 6. Book Jacket